CERTCC/Vultron/docs/process_models/em/index.md

         {== §[1.2.7](#sec:early_termination){reference-type="ref"
         reference="sec:early_termination"} ==})

+!!! note ""
--   Additional Participants MAY be added to an existing embargo upon accepting the terms of that embargo.
+    Additional Participants MAY be added to an existing embargo upon accepting the terms of that embargo.

+!!! note ""
--   Adding Participants to an existing embargo SHALL NOT constitute "release" or "publication" so long as those Participants accept the terms of the embargo.
+    Adding Participants to an existing embargo SHALL NOT constitute "release" or "publication" so long as those Participants accept the terms of the embargo.

 See
     {== §[1.2.10](#sec:inviting_others){reference-type="ref"
     reference="sec:inviting_others"} ==}.

 Furthermore, we need to establish a few norms related to embargo timing.

+!!! note ""
--   An embargo SHALL specify an unambiguous date and time as its endpoint.
+    An embargo SHALL specify an unambiguous date and time as its endpoint.

+!!! note ""
--   An embargo SHALL NOT be used to indefinitely delay publication of vulnerability information, whether through repeated extension or by setting a long-range endpoint.
+    An embargo SHALL NOT be used to indefinitely delay publication of vulnerability information, whether through repeated extension or by setting a long-range endpoint.

+!!! note ""
--   An embargo SHALL begin at the moment it is accepted.
+    An embargo SHALL begin at the moment it is accepted.

+!!! note ""
--   Embargoes SHOULD be of short duration, from a few days to a few months.
+    Embargoes SHOULD be of short duration, from a few days to a few months.

 ### Embargo Scale and Duration